The Old Bell, Malmesbury

-The Old Bell is a hotel and restaurant in the Cotswold market town of Malmesbury, Wiltshire.
+The Old Bell is a hotel and restaurant in the Cotswold market town of Malmesbury in Wiltshire, England.
 The hotel is in the centre of the town, immediately next to the 12th-century remains of Malmesbury Abbey.
 The Old Bell is a Grade I listed building because of its architectural and historic significance.
-Substantial parts of the fabric of the hotel date back to the 13th century when it was the guest house of the Abbey.
+Substantial parts of the fabric of the hotel date back to the 13th century, when it was the guest house of the Abbey.
 It has a claim to be considered as the oldest hotel in England.
 It was built in about 1220 on the site of Malmesbury Castle, which was obtained by the monks and demolished in 1216.

-In 2021 the Old Bell was purchased by new American owners, Kim and Whit Hanks.
-Although from Texas, the new owners have historic family connections with Malmesbury.
-Immediately following the acquisition, the ground floor of the hotel was substantially refurbished as the first phase of planned improvements.